-My version of Chicken Sausage Tortellini Soup is perfect spring comfort food.
-Loaded with big, chunky bites, this is a soup you’ll want to make again and again.
+My version of Chicken Sausage Tortellini Soup is perfect comfort food.
+Loaded with big, chunky bites of tortellini, this is a soup you’ll want to make again and again.

-There are nagging spring cleaning projects that need to happen soon too.
+There are nagging spring cleaning projects around the corner too.

 Like straightening out the kitchen drawer that is currently home to 350 pens and inexplicable little pieces of paper, old receipts and crappy lip balms.

 Have you been watching Tidying Up with Marie Kondo?